bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Breezy and Overcast
+- Overcast
-- 94% humidity
+- 96% humidity
 - 12 mph wind
-- 98% cloud cover
+- 99% cloud cover
-- 37 AQI 🟩
+- 36 AQI 🟩
 - 0.58 inches of rain in the past 24 hours
-- 0.7 inches of rain expected in the next 48 hours
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>